Robert Gardiner (Chief Justice): Irish career

 Queen Elizabeth, who despite their occasional quarrels, had great trust in Gardiner, sent him to Ireland as Lord Chief Justice in 1586 with exceptional powers to review the operation of the Courts of Common Law.
 Crawford states that he had "a mandate to reform both courts and administration", but it does not seem that he had much success in this mission.
-His appointment was strongly endorsed by Sir Christopher Wray, his counterpart as English Lord Chief Justice.
+His appointment was strongly endorsed by Sir Christopher Wray, his counterpart as English Lord Chief Justice, who described him as "learned, wise, of good discretion and courage".

 Irish politics at the time was dominated by the feud between the Lord Deputy of Ireland, Sir John Perrot, and his opponents, who were led by Adam Loftus, the Archbishop of Dublin.
 Gardiner took Loftus' side and worked for Perrot's recall.
 He was appointed one of the judicial commissioners to deal with the aftermath of the Desmond Rebellion in 1588: its proceedings caused a good deal of criticism on the grounds of bias, as virtually all claims were decided in the Crown's favour.
 During the Nine Years War he negotiated with the leader of the Rebellion, Hugh O'Neill in 1594 and 1596, leading to a serious quarrel with the Queen and his temporary disgrace.
 He served as Lord Justice of Ireland in 1597.
 He fought against Hugh O'Neill in 1598 and against the Spanish Army at Kinsale in 1601-2.